AlextheYounga/us-federal-code/usc/title-21-food-and-drugs/chapter-9-federal-food-drug-and-cosmetic-act/subchapter-v-drugs-and-devices/part-a-drugs-and-devices/sec-356j.md

 (2) for which the Secretary determines that information on potential meaningful supply disruptions of such device is needed during, or in advance of, a public health emergency;

-shall, during, or in advance of, a public health emergency declared by the Secretary under section 247d of this title, notify the Secretary, in accordance with subsection (b), of a permanent discontinuance in the manufacture of the device (except for discontinuances as a result of an approved modification of the device) or an interruption of the manufacture of the device that is likely to lead to a meaningful disruption in the supply of that device in the United States, and the reasons for such discontinuance or interruption.
+shall, during, or in advance of, a public health emergency declared by the Secretary under section 247d of title 42, notify the Secretary, in accordance with subsection (b), of a permanent discontinuance in the manufacture of the device (except for discontinuances as a result of an approved modification of the device) or an interruption of the manufacture of the device that is likely to lead to a meaningful disruption in the supply of that device in the United States, and the reasons for such discontinuance or interruption.

 #### (b) Timing ####